What follows are just the departures from history and not a reflection of the quality of the movie.

 Doc and Wyatt were in Colorado when Ringo was killed.
 Doc didn't die in a sanitarium.
 He died in a hotel.

 Wyatt didn't write a booklet about Doc.
-Wyatt didn't visit him right before he died and didn't even know of Doc's death until eight years later.
+Wyatt didn't visit him right before he died and didn't even know of Doc's death until eight years later (another site says he found out two months later).
 Wyatt did write about the gunfight and many other things.

 For details, see http://replay.waybackmachine.org/20090627214139/http://www.ferncanyonpress.com/tombston/movie.shtml